Skip to main content

 First, let’s talk about fruits and veggies.
 Not only are fresh fruits and vegetables great for your body, but they may also have a positive impact on bladder health.

-For example, low-acid fruits like apricots, papaya, and watermelon have antioxidants that can help fight off disease or illness.
-Vegetables can also pack a powerful punch of vitamins and minerals that are necessary for overall health, such as proper organ and hormone function.
+For example, according to WebMD, low-acid fruits like apricots, papaya, and watermelon contain antioxidants that can help fight disease.
+Vegetables can also pack a powerful punch of vitamins and minerals necessary for overall health, including proper organ and hormone function.

 Cranberries, cranberry juice, or cranberry supplements can be a great addition to your diet as well, especially if you suffer from frequent UTIs (urinary tract infections).
 However, keep in mind that cranberries may not be for everyone.
 Some people may find it causes bladder irritation.